-11.3.2 Description of inter-annual trends in fish abundance in Small Bay, Big Bay and Langebaan lagoon
+10.3.2 Description of inter-annual trends in fish abundance in Small Bay, Big Bay and Langebaan lagoon

-The overall fish abundance (all species combined) shows high inter annual variability in all three areas of the Bay (Figure 11.3.).
-Harders and to a lesser extent silversides, numerically dominated the catches for all surveys and large variation in the catches of these abundant shoaling species is the main cause of the observed variability between sampling years.
-Overall the catches made during the 2012 survey were the lowest on record for all three areas and remained lower than any of the earlier surveys in both Small Bay and Big Bay, but was higher than average in Langebaan Lagoon.
-Over the last five years 2014-2018 the overall abundance of fish has compared favourably with earlier surveys (Figure 11.3.).
+The overall fish abundance (all species combined) shows high inter annual variability in all three areas of the Bay (Figure 10.3.).
+Harders, and to a lesser extent silversides, numerically dominated the catches for all surveys and large variation in the catches of these abundant shoaling species is the main cause of the observed variability between sampling years.
+Overall the catches made during the 2012 survey were the lowest on record for all three areas.
+Over the last six years 2014-2019 the overall abundance of fish has compared favourably with earlier surveys (Figure 10.3.).

-Figure 11.3.
-Average fish abundance (all species combined) during 15 seine-net surveys conducted in Saldanha Bay and Langebaan lagoon.
+Figure 10.3.
+Average fish abundance (all species combined) during 16 seine-net surveys conducted in Saldanha Bay and Langebaan lagoon.
 (Error bars show one Standard Error of the mean).
 The data are transformed (x + 1) and displayed on a logarithmic axis.

-Abundance of white stumpnose, nude goby and blacktail abundance in seine net hauls that was above average in Small Bay during the 2007 and 2008 surveys, has remained below these maxima in this region since 2009 (Figure 11.4.).
+Abundance of white stumpnose, nude goby and blacktail abundance in seine net hauls that was above average in Small Bay during the 2007 and 2008 surveys, but have remained below these maxima since 2009 (Figure 10.5.).
 It may be that the peak densities attained by these species during 2007-2008 were the exception, and the lower densities recorded before and after this period, represent the more typical situation.
-The third highest white stumpnose abundance and second highest blacktail abundance was recorded in 2016 samples, however.
-Unfortunately blacktail juveniles that were entirely absent from Small Bay catches in 2017 remained scarce in 2018 samples with only five individuals caught; and white stumpnose abundance was again significantly down from that recorded during 2016.
+The concerning trend in white stumpnose and blacktail abundance over the 2012-2015 period in Small Bay appeared to have reversed with the third highest white stumpnose abundance and second highest blacktail abundance recorded in 2016 samples.
+Blacktail juveniles were entirely absent from Small Bay catches in 2017 and remained scarce in 2018 samples with only five individuals caught, but recovered somewhat in 2019 with 61 individuals caught.
+White stumpnose abundance was remained significantly down from that recorded during 2016, with only 12 individuals caught.

-Within Big Bay too, average harder density observed during the 2013-2018 sampling was comparable to earlier surveys, but the abundance of white stumpnose remains low (Figure 11.4.).
-White stumpnose abundance within Big Bay had recovered from the very low 2013 and 2014 estimates, but remained well below the long-term average (Figure 11.4.).
-The strong elf recruitment in Big Bay evident in the 2016 and 2017 sampling was not repeated in 2018, and for the second time only in the 14 year survey history, juvenile elf were absent from samples.
-Elf start to become sexually mature at 1 year (Maggs and Mann 2013), but as larger and older fish spawn exponentially more eggs, it will likely be several years before the strong 2016 and 2017 cohorts contribute significantly to the juvenile recruitment in the Bay.
-Cape silverside were also absent from Big Bay catches for the first time in the sampling history, but this small pelagic species was abundant in Small Bay and Lagoon samples in comparable numbers to earlier surveys and it remains the second most abundant species after harders in the Saldanha Bay system.
-After a period of relatively poor recruitment for many species spanning 2009-2015, the 2016 and 2017 samples revealed better recruitment of most species to surfzone nursery habitats in all areas of the Bay and Lagoon.
-The initially encouraging improved white stumpnose and blacktail abundance estimates in Small Bay, however, appears to have not continued through to 2018.
-With the exception of harders, the estimated abundance of the more common species in Langebaan lagoon during 2018 compared poorly with earlier surveys with substantial declines in gobies, silversides and white stumpnose (Figure 11.4.).
+Within Big Bay too, average harder density observed during the 2013-2018 sampling was comparable to earlier surveys, but the abundance of the four next most common species remains low compared to earlier sampling events (Figure 10.5.).
+White stumpnose abundance within Big Bay over the period 2015-2018 had recovered somewhat from the very low 2013 and 2014 estimates, but crashed again in 2019 (Figure 10.5.).
+The strong elf recruitment in Big Bay evident in the 2016 and 2017 sampling was not repeated in 2018 or 2019, with the species absent from Big Bay samples for the only second and third times in the 16-year survey history.
+Elf start to become sexually mature at one year (Maggs & Mann 2013), but as larger and older fish spawn exponentially more eggs, it will likely be several years before the strong 2016 and 2017 cohorts will be able contribute significantly to recruitment in the Bay.
+In the 2019 survey, elf were only caught at the Bluewater Bay site in Small Bay (33 fish) and a single individual at Kraalbaai in the lagoon.

+With the exception of harders and silversides, the estimated abundance of the more common species in Langebaan lagoon during 2019 compared poorly with earlier surveys with substantial declines in gobies and white stumpnose (Figure 10.5.).
 The cause behind the observed decline in the abundance of the dominant species in Langebaan Lagoon is not known.
-Speculatively, it could be linked to the prolonged drought in the Western Cape, with reduced freshwater run-off limiting nutrient input from the terrestrial environment.
-With the more "normal' rainfall experienced during the 2018 winter, next year's sampling may will hopefully show and increase in juvenile fish abundance in the Lagoon.
+Speculatively it could be linked to the prolonged drought in the Western Cape, with reduced freshwater run-off limiting nutrient input from the terrestrial environment.
+With the more "normal' rainfall experienced during the 2018 and 2019 winters future sampling will hopefully show a recovery in juvenile fish abundance in the Lagoon.